 3011 Bern, Switzerland

-Typically, when you see automatons, they are minstrels, royalty and religious figures.
-Yet on the contrary, Zytglogge is not your typical mechanical clock.
-Indeed, it has a centuries old astronomical clock, a nobleman and dancing bears.
-What’s more, there is a crowing rooster to kick off the presentation and two bell ringers in the steeple.
+When you see automatons, they are minstrels, royalty, and religious figures.
+On the contrary, Zytglogge is not your typical mechanical clock.
+Indeed, it has a centuries-old astronomical clock, a nobleman, and dancing bears.
+Moreover, there is a crowing rooster and two bell ringers in the steeple to kick off the presentation.
 You can see these performances every hour on the hour.

 Old City Bern

-The entire medieval section of Bern known as Old City is a UNESCO World Heritage Site.
-In addition to Zytglogge you will find several important landmarks here.
-For example, the Münster of Bern (cathedral), Parliament buildings and Nydegg Church are all in the Old City.
-While visiting the capital of Switzerland, you should see the Bear Park (Bärengraben) and Federal Palace.
+The medieval section of Bern, known as Old City, is a UNESCO World Heritage Site.
+In addition to Zytglogge, you will find several essential landmarks.
+For example, the Münster of Bern (cathedral), Parliament buildings, and Nydegg Church are all in the Old City.
+While visiting the capital of Switzerland, you should see Bear Park (Bärengraben) and the Federal Palace.

 Related: Seven UNESCO Works of Antoni Gaudí